Rho Cassiopeiae: Properties

+In 2023, Rho Cassiopeiae was imaged through interferometry at the CHARA array.
+The star was observed at the H and K near-infrared wavelengths, and the results gave an angular diameter of 2.08±0.01 milliarcseconds.
+At the adopted distance of 2,500 to 3,100 parsecs (2500 pc to 3100 pc light-years), this gives a physical radius of 564±67 or 700±112 solar radius, comparable to Betelgeuse.
+Large convection cells (hot spots) and cold spots also had been observed, as well as the star's extended circumstellar envelope.

 Surface abundances of most heavy elements on Rho Cas are enhanced relative to the Sun, but carbon and oxygen are depleted.
 This is expected for a massive star where hydrogen fusion takes place predominantly via the CNO cycle.
 In addition to the expected helium and nitrogen convected to the surface, sodium is strongly enhanced, indicating that the star had experienced a dredge-up while in a red supergiant stage.
 Therefore, it is expected that Rho Cas is now evolving towards hotter temperatures.
 It is currently core helium burning through the triple alpha process.